hardikkaurani/Kalvium-Project-Engineering-Track/README.md

    Provide a detailed description of the changes made.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the https://github.com/hardikkaurani/devsphere-ai/blob/main/LICENSE file for details.

-## Acknowledgments
-- [Your Acknowledgments Here]

 ---